Obrenda23/ArcGIS_Projects/Network_Analysis/README.md

 This project demonstrates the use of ArcGIS Pro Network Analyst to support emergency response planning and routing analysis.

-The project focuses on:

-- Building a network dataset
-- Determining the shortest route between locations
-- Evaluating route changes caused by barriers
-- Identifying the closest emergency facility to an incident
-- Identifying multiple closest facilities for emergency response planning

-These analyses are commonly used in emergency management, public safety, transportation planning, utility operations, and logistics.
+The project focuses on building a transportation network dataset, determining optimal routes, evaluating the impact of barriers, and identifying the closest emergency facilities to incident locations.
+These workflows are commonly used in emergency management, public safety, transportation planning, utility operations, and logistics.

 ---